s0840389/MResCode/readme.txt

     NKYN - model augmented with expansionary labour but flexible labour markets Wy=We NKYN2W - model augmented with expansionary labour but inflexible labour markets Wy~=We

-steady states are saved in directory '../../../steadysteates' new users need to resolve the steady state and save in a chosen directory.
+steady states are saved in directory '../steadystates' new users need to resolve the steady state and save in a chosen directory.

+mainskript.m is the main file to run all the code definess_pars.m - is the file where parameter value and grid sizes are set.

     3) RANK